Gohla/pie/tutorial/src/1_programmability/1_api/index.md

 ```shell,
 {{#include ../../gen/1_programmability/1_api/a_cargo.txt}}
 ```

+In the next section, we will implement a non-incremental `Context` and test it against `Task` implementations.

 ```admonish tip title="Rust Help: Modules, Imports, Ownership, Traits, Methods, Supertraits, Associated Types, Visibility" collapsible=true
 [The Rust Programming Language](https://doc.rust-lang.org/book/ch00-00-introduction.html) is an introductory book about Rust.
 I will try to provide links to the book where possible.